OSOceanAcoustics/echopype/docs/source/contrib_roadmap.md

 ## Data processing levels and provenance --- SIMPLIFY THIS!!!!

-In parallel with code development, the Echopype team is also working on defining "data processing levels" for echosounder data (see [Echolevels](https://echolevels.readthedocs.io/en/latest/)).
-While no community agreement currently exists, these definitions are crucial for broader data usage, as evident in the widespread use of [NASA satellite remote sensing data](https://link.springer.com/referenceworkentry/10.1007/978-0-387-36699-9_36) that are accompanied by a set of robust and well-articulated data processing level definitions.

-In Echopype, currently many functions generate prototype [data provenance](https://eos.org/opinions/the-importance-of-data-set-provenance-for-science) and processing level information as data variables or attributes.
-Going forward we plan to:
+Parallel to Echopype, the Echostack team is also working on defining a set of "data processing levels" for echosounder data: see the [proposal in Echolevels](https://echolevels.readthedocs.io/en/latest/levels_proposed.html).
+Clearly defined data processing levels are conducive to broader data usage.
+Many Echopype functions generate prototype [data provenance](https://eos.org/opinions/the-importance-of-data-set-provenance-for-science) and processing level information as data attributes. **However, both the proposed data processing levels and the implementation require revision.**
-- Collaborate with the echosounder community to further refine the definitions for echosounder data processing levels
-- Improve data provenance preservation along the "chain" of data conversion and processing functions

-## Computational scalability --- SIMPLIFY THIS!!!!

-Computational scalability is a core goal of Echopype development.
-We aim to provide scalable data processing capability for researchers both on their own personal computer and on computing clusters.
-The Echopype data conversion tools provide direct read/write interface with both local filesystems and cloud storage, and all downstream data processing functions also natively interface with both local and cloud resources through the combination of the Zarr, Xarray, Dask, and related libraries.
-However, we have found that the often irregular spacing and structure of echosounder data in time and space can impose substantial computational bottleneck and require custom optimization beyond stock Xarray functions to parallelize efficiently across computing agents.
-With a few important memory issues during data conversion resolved (see [v0.8.0 release notes](https://echopype.readthedocs.io/en/stable/whats-new.html#v0-8-0-2023-august-27)), going forward we plan to:
-- Benchmark data processing functions against diverse datasets of different volume (100s of GB to TB) and spatiotemporal features that can cause unintended memory expansion during computation
-- Leverage Dask delayed approaches and experiment with different Zarr chunking schemes to resolve computational bottlenecks

-## Companion developments
+## Echostack: Companion developments

 Echopype focuses on data standardization, aggregations, and processing for building efficient and scalable data workflow.
-To address other needs in integrative analysis of echosounder data, check out the following companion libraries:
+To address other needs in integrative analysis of echosounder data, check out the following companion libraries in the Echostack:

 - [Echoregions](https://github.com/OSOceanAcoustics/echoregions): Interface with echogram interpretation masks from physics-based or data-driven methods
 - [Echoshader](https://github.com/OSOceanAcoustics/echoshader): Interactive visualization widgets leveraging the [HoloViz](https://holoviz.org/) suite of tools